jpquast/protti/README.md

 ## Usage

-Since protti is designed to be a flexible tool for the analysis of your data, there are many ways in which it can be used.
-In this section I will give a general overview for a very simple pipeline that would take a search result from the search tool of your choice and in a few steps returns a list of significantly changing proteins or peptides.
+Since **protti** is designed to be a flexible tool for the analysis of your data, there are many ways in which it can be used.
+In this section we will give a general overview for a very simple pipeline that would take a search result from the search tool of your choice and in a few steps returns a list of significantly changing proteins or peptides.

 A complete list of functions and their documentation is available [here](https://jpquast.github.io/protti/reference/).
 Within R you can